tezov/plugin_projet/README.md

       - . to specify the root dir project
       - .. (as many as you need ../../../) to get out of the root dir.
 Usefull to keep only 1 dependencies files for all your app in the same folder.
   - url include should follow "anything_key : ${url://complete_url_where_the_file_is.extension_supported}" (yaml, json or toml)
-  -

 ## Pro and Cons

 pro
 - one single version / dependencies path / constants for a multi external modules project.
 - catalog can be remote or local
 - catalog can be split and include from anywhere.
-- can use the variable syntaxe of gradle catalog for dependencies only
+- can use the type safe accessor of gradle catalog for dependencies only

 con
 - lost of notification from the IDE which tells you that there is a new version, but can do some check with checkDependenciesVersion